German and German Studies

 Level II courses are divided into three sequences:

-Level III courses are capstone seminars which require in-depth engagement with phenomena and discourses of German-speaking cultures, past and present.
+Level III courses are capstone seminars that require in-depth engagement with phenomena and discourses of German-speaking cultures, past and present.
 Students engage in original research that is presented publicly.
 Language work focuses on writing and speaking in a scholarly register.

 Intended Learning Outcomes for the Major